Albert Jennings Fountain: Biography

-In November 1869, Fountain won a seat as a Republican in the Texas Senate, serving in the Twelfth and Thirteenth Texas Legislatures.
-He was elected as president pro tempore during the second session of the Twelfth Legislature and served as Lieutenant Governor ex officio at the same time, as the office was vacant.
+In 1869, Fountain won a seat as a Republican in the Texas Senate, serving in the 12th and 13th Texas Legislatures.
+He was elected as president pro tempore during the second session of the 12th Legislature and served as lieutenant governor ex officio at the same time, as the office was vacant.
 Fountain's most notable accomplishment was pushing through the bill that re-established the Texas Rangers, which had been abolished after the Civil War.
-Fountain's Radical Republican views angered Texas Democrats and he was challenged to several duels, resulting in him killing at least one man, Frank Williams.
+Fountain's Radical Republican views angered Texas Democrats, and he was challenged to several duels, resulting in his killing of at least one man, Frank Williams.

 In 1873, Fountain moved from El Paso to Mesilla with his wife and their five children.
-There he became a lawyer, using his fluent Spanish to good advantage in jury trials.
+There, he again practiced law, using his fluent Spanish to good advantage in jury trials.
 Fountain was appointed assistant district attorney and also served as probate judge and a deputy court clerk.
 In 1877, he founded a newspaper, the Mesilla Valley Independent, which was issued in both English and Spanish.
-He also founded the Mesilla Dramatic Society and the Mesilla Valley Opera House, now The Fountain Theater, both originally operated by his family.
+He also founded the Mesilla Dramatic Society and the Mesilla Valley Opera House, now the Fountain Theater, both originally operated by his family.

 In his law practice in Mesilla, Fountain's most famous client was Billy the Kid.
 Fountain lost the 1881 case, and Billy the Kid was convicted of murder despite the evidence, though he escaped from jail.
 In 1888, Fountain was elected to the New Mexico Territorial Legislature, defeating his enemy Albert Bacon Fall.
 At the time of Fountain's disappearance, he was investigating and prosecuting suspected cattle rustlers, specifically Oliver M. Lee, and he again found himself at odds with Fall, who was Lee's attorney.